 Cluster is up and running now.
 Anyone with a CS account who wishes to test it out should do so.
+Please send in a ticket requesting to be added if it is your first time using the AI cluster.

 Feedback is requested: